Gavin Newsom Survives California Recall Vote After Larry Elder Made Like Trump and Cried ‘Fraud’ Beforehand

 This was only the second time a governor in California had faced a recall vote, and Newsom became the first governor to survive one after Democrat Gray Davis was recalled and replaced by Republican Arnold Schwarzenegger in 2003.

-But Newsom had faced growing criticism over strict pandemic-related rules and mandates—all while being photographed mask-less at a fancy party—conservatives rallied to get him booted from office.
+But Newsom had faced growing criticism over strict pandemic-related rules and mandates—all while being photographed mask-less at a fancy party—and conservatives rallied to get him booted from office.

-On Tuesday night, he looked past Elder to scoff at "the former president" for saying "this election was rigged,' and declared that "We may have defeated Trump but Trumpism is not dead in this country.
+On Tuesday night, he looked past Elder to scoff at “the former president” for saying “this election was rigged,” and declared that “We may have defeated Trump but Trumpism is not dead in this country.
 The big lie.
-The January 6 insurrection, all the voting suppression efforts."
+The Jan.
+6 insurrection, all the voting suppression efforts.”